 Advanced areas in 2 Alpes

-Les Deux Alpes has some great skiing for advanced skiers and snowboarders.
-It has a good range of red and black runs and with the Glacier and overall altitude of the ski area, you are likely to find a challenge somewhere in resort.
+Les Deux Alpes has a large selection of skiing for advanced skiers and snowboarders.
+It has a good range of red and black runs and with the glacier skiing and overall altitude of the ski area, you are likely to find a challenge somewhere in resort.